linuxmint/doc-translation-guide/docs/translate.rst

     :width: 500px
     :align: center

-Click on your language:
+Click on your language and then on the name of the team which is responsible for translations in your language:

 .. figure:: images/launchpad2.png
     :width: 500px
     :align: center

-Click on the name of the team which is responsible for translations in your language:
+Click :guilabel:`Join the team`:

 .. figure:: images/launchpad3.png
     :width: 500px
     :align: center

-Click :guilabel:`Join the team`.

 Translate using Launchpad